Our Instructors

 Maria Rosa Galter

-Rites of Passage • Nature-Connecting Coaching • Ceremony • Dream-Work
+Rites of Passage • Nature-Connected Coaching • Ceremony • Dream-Work

 Maria is a certified Nature-Connected Coach, Transformational Wilderness Guide, and Ceremony and Rites of Passage facilitator.
 She supports individuals through life’s turning points as a neutral witness who listens deeply, asks important questions, and mirrors your lived experience.
 Her experience of continued healing through connection with the animate world has helped her identify and transform internalized messages that say: "you are too much", "you are not enough", "you are not worthy", "you are alone."
 Left unexamined, these messages can stop us on our tracks and keep us paralyzed, out of touch with our most treasured abiding Self and disconnected from the sacred source within us and in the animate world around us.
 Her own path has led her to discover the treasures hidden within the shadows of transformational change, and though change can be painful, full of fear of the unknown and the ache of loss and grief, she has learned to trust the process of transformation itself because it is reflected in the natural world.
 Maria specializes in leading women’s rites of passage along the Camino de Santiago in Spain.